In 2019 I paid all of my rent, airplane tickets and travel expenses (and then some) with my passive income.

 There are many more ways to generate passive income, but these are the ones I use myself everyday.
 I feel very confident in talking about these and recommending the products I use.

-The upcoming e-book talks about content licensing/stock footage as well, but that's far from my specialty and won't be part of this blog post.
+My new e-book talks about content licensing/stock footage as well, but that's far from my specialty and won't be a part of this blog post.

 2. Digital products

 So the end goal is to make money passively from wherever you are, right?
 Where and how do you even start?
 Let's work backwards:

 - You want to make money passively (MAKE MONEY WHILE YOU'RE SLEEPING!!1!)

 - What do you need to make money passively?

 - You need a product that you can sell to people.